Losing Control in Social Media Marketing

 I recently blogged about a webinar I attended featuring David Meerman Scott.
-The webinar was geared toward ways in which businesses are scrambling to grab attention for their products and services – both on the web and in the media.
+The webinar described what businesses are doing to grab attention for their products and services – both on the web and in the media.
 (In case you were wondering, there are four ways to do this, which you can read about here in David Meerman Scott’s blog about attracting attention to your business).

-Photo by jaqianIn the webinar, Meerman Scott spoke mainly about one particular way to grab attention: by earning it.
+During the webinar, Meerman Scott spoke mainly about one particular way to grab attention: by earning it.
 And the way to do this is through a good social media campaign.
-I’m going to summarize just a few points that Meerman Scott drove home on what you need to know about to creating a successful social media program that really will grab the attention of the folks you’re after.
+I’m going to summarize just a few points that Meerman Scott drove home about creating a successful social media program that really will grab the attention of the folks you’re after.

 1. “On the web, you are what you publish.”
 That was one of the first things that really caught my attention.
 Online publishing includes just about any online content, including: